Dwalden2021/1600_Final/Completed.md

 ![Before](/Images/Cap1.png "Before")
 ![After](/Images/Cap2.png "After")

-You have successfully created a html page that successfully pulls 2 user inputs, combines them, then changes the page to dispaly them.
+You have successfully created a html page that successfully pulls 2 user inputs, combines them, then changes the page to display them.

 Link to [HTML](TestingHTML.html)